Danica Roem: Personal life

 Roem was a vocalist in the thrash metal band Cab Ride Home.
 She first got interested in metal music in high school, and viewed metal music as her rebellion.
 Her band has performed 120 shows and has toured in the United Kingdom.
 During her campaign, her Republican opponent said that her "eccentric music videos" led her to be "out of touch with the district's suburban sensibilities" and not fit for the position.

-Roem practices yoga.
-Roem does not discuss her boyfriend or her daughter much because she does not want them to face the same discrimination that she has faced.
+She has a boyfriend and a daughter, but she has stated that she does not discuss them often because she does not want them to face the same discrimination that she has faced.
 She lives in Manassas, Virginia.
 Roem has been active in her stepdaughter's public school board.
-In her 2022 memoir, Burn The Page, Roem wrote, "I'm pretty straight sexually for a woman in that I physically prefer a masculine presentation but pansexual romantically in that someone's gender doesn't determine my ability to fall in love with that person."
+In her 2022 memoir, Burn the Page, Roem wrote, "I'm pretty straight sexually for a woman in that I physically prefer a masculine presentation but pansexual romantically in that someone's gender doesn't determine my ability to fall in love with that person."

 Transition

 In 2012, Roem started her transition and on December 3, 2013, she began hormone replacement therapy.
 She described her friends and co-workers as very supportive during her transition, stating that "no one cared.
 It was great.
 I could just keep doing my job".
 In 2015, she changed her name to Danica.
 Growing up she often felt like she had no one to talk to about the way she was feeling about her gender and it wasn't until she left for college that she started to explore her identity.
 While at college, though, she described her struggle with gender dysphoria as "suffocating" and would often not leave her room for days.
 She won her university's gender buster award, and received negative responses due to it in her school's student newspaper.
 Due to this, she did not feel comfortable coming out during that time.

-During her campaign, Marshall tried to use her gender identity against her by not using her personal pronouns and refusing to debate her.
+During her campaign, Marshall tried to use her gender identity against her by misgendering her and refusing to debate her.
 Marshall also stated that she was not a real woman because she will never be able to get cervical or ovarian cancer.
 Roem responded by releasing a video stating that her "identity shouldn't be a big deal.
 This is just who I am."
 Throughout her campaign and now as an elected official, she has received many positive and inspiring messages from trans individuals from all around the country.
 While very comfortable with her gender identity, she realizes the severity of the current political climate, and has stated that she strives to never make anyone uncomfortable around her because of her gender identity.
 Roem has said that she is proud to be a trans woman, and that she "never ran away from her identity.
 Ever.
 [She] owned it immediately, and [she] celebrated it."